 Within a few months of moving to Canada, we knew we wanted to do another cross-continent road trip in a similar style to our UK to Turkey trip in 2011.
 Different to that trip, however, this one is going to be bigger, longer and in a better converted ‘camper car.’
 Last time we used a Toyota Lucida but we want something with more space and potential this time.

 The general plan is to leave Vancouver Island and drive across Canada before travelling south through the United States to Mexico.
 We’d like to spend a good amount of time exploring Central America before heading north again, back to British Columbia, Canada.
-At the moment we have a Chevrolet Astro Van so for the time being Jean Robert is going to work on converting that and see how it goes….we don’t leave until Spring 2013 so we have lots of time if things change or don’t work out!
+At the moment we have a Chevrolet Astro Van so for the time being Jean Robert is going to work on converting that and see how it goes….we don’t leave for a little while so we have lots of time if things change or don’t work out!

-Here is our 1995 8 seater Chevrolet Astro Van.
-Oh, and it’s a 4X4!!
+Here is our 1995 AWD 8 seater Chevrolet Astro Van.
 I really love this car so far, even more so than our previous road trip car, Lucy the Toyota Lucida (sorry!).
 These vans were built on truck chassis’, so it’s a really sturdy vehicle.
-It’s perfect for carrying our canoe and the ability to go off-road every now and again….
+It’s perfect for carrying our canoe and the ability to go off-road every now and again.

 Basic bed set up